 - Step 2.
 Indicate the latest purchase cost of each ingredient based on a current price list.

 - Step 4.
-Add actual cost of each ingredient to get the total recipe cost
+Add the actual cost of each ingredient to get the total recipe cost.

 - Step 5.
-Divide the total recipe cost by number of portions to get the cost per portion
+Divide the total recipe cost by the number of portions to get the cost per portion.

 Recipe Cost Sheet